pikesley/markodon/README.md

 ## Get set up

 You need to create a Mastodon application, with the `write` scope.
-Once you've done this, you just need `Your acccess token` (you can safely ignore all the Oauth stuff).
+Once you've done this, you just need `Your acccess token` (you can safely ignore all the Oauth stuff)

 You need the conf-file: